When parents with multiple children divorce, do the courts ever split custody and separate the sibling?

 In divorce, child custody cases, visitation, and other domestic suits, a guardian ad litem represents the children and their interests.

-An outsider assigned by the court, they investigate the situation, present a report, and make recommendations based on the best interest.
-Not beholden to any party, they provide impartial advice to protect kids caught in messy situations.
+An outsider assigned by the court, they investigate the situation, present a report, and make recommendations based on the best interest of the kids.
+Not beholden to any party, they provide impartial advice to protect minors caught in messy situations.

 When parties request split custody, the court may bring in a guardian ad litem.
 This person will examine the claims, look into the specifics, and likely conduct interviews to determine the true best interest of the children.
 In the end, they present their findings to the court can make an informed ruling.

 Divorce and child custody cases are tough on everyone, but especially kids.
 In such turbulent times, courts are reluctant to separate siblings, even when parents or the children themselves make the request.

 Related Reading: Guardian Ad Litem: What You Need to Know

 My lover returned to me and since then, it seems that there is no more mistrust and no more lies between us.
 For that reason, I am gladly leaving a testimonial on this page, which I believe will help solve many relationship cases.